 - First, as a family, decide if applying to be a peer model is right for your child.

 - The Early Childhood team will review the applications, and you will be contacted with the team's determination for your child.
-If it is determined that your child should proceed with the process, information will be provided regarding the Parent Meeting and Mock Preschool Class.
+If it is determined that your child should proceed with the process, further directions will be provided.

-- Following the Parent Meeting and Mock Preschool Class, based on our need for peers, parents will be contacted and offered a morning or afternoon position in the developmental preschool.
-Parents who are not being offered a position in the preschool will be contacted as well.
+- Parents who are not being offered a position in the preschool will be contacted as well.
 Remember, we have a limited number of openings for peers, and the number of families desiring placement may exceed the number of positions available.

 - Families of Peer Models will be invited to the school’s Meet the Teacher day at the end of August.